Polarized Deep Inelastic Scattering as $x \to 1$ using Soft Collinear Effective Theory: Polarized DIS as : Operators Polarized DIS as x goes to 1: g2 Operators

-The interference of $O^{(1B)\mu}$ with $j^\mu_{\text{SCET}}$ in the time-ordered product at the jet scale $M_J$ generates $g_2$.
+The interference of $O^{(1B)\mu}$ with $j^\mu_{\text{SCET}}$ in the time-ordered product at the jet scale $M_J$ generates $g_2$ as we show in Section~\ref{sec:matchingJ}.
 Operators in the $D$ topology are needed for the gluon contribution to the DIS structure functions. $D$ topology operators are order $\lambda$, so the gluon contribution to the DIS structure functions is order $\lambda^2 \sim 1/N$, as can be verified from the full QCD result.
 Operators in the $A$ and $C$ topologies generate order $\lambda$ corrections to the $F_1, F_L$ and $g_1$ structure functions.
+The order $\lambda$ corrections to the $F_1, F_L$ structure functions were computed in \cite{Luke:2022ops}.